blockchain-unica/solidity-vs-move-verification/contracts/bank/move/README.md

 the split_properties/representable directory contains the properties to be proven, splitted by file (i.e. one property -> one file).
-To check these properties with the move prover it is necessary to copy one of these files (.spec) inside the directory sources (which contains bank_apt.move) and from there run the command
+To check these properties with the move prover it is necessary to copy one of these files (.spec) inside the directory sources (which contains bank.move) and from there run the command

 > aptos move prove --dev